mr-narender/python-in-python/README.md

 ### Continued Testing

-- The Website was tested on Google Chrome, Internet Explorer (see glitches), Microsoft Edge and Safari browsers.
-- The website has been displayed on various devices such as Desktop PC, iMac, Laptop, iPhone X & iPad Pro
-- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+- Friends and family members were asked to review the game and documentation to point out any bugs and/or user experience issues.

 ### Glitches
-#### Computers

-- Internet Explorer - The website doesn't display any images or button labels.
-This leads to no functionality.

-#### Mobile (iPhone X)
-- The hover pseudo has been removed on smaller devices (tablet-phone) to ensure the user the game has been reset, as the button were not returning to original style after selection.
-- The button images appear stretched.
-However, there were no issues via inspect mode in a browser.
-- The button labels don't line up centrally beneath the buttons.
-Again, there were no issues via inspect mode in a browser.
+-   End game message "\n" (new line) not working on display.

 ## Deployment